christianjensen2903/ACS-assignment2/README.md

 4. You can turn on/off the local/remote mode of running the test case i.e., using the *HTTPProxy classes or not by configuring the localTest variable in each of the test classes.

+# Ass1 feedback $\implies$ Ass2 TODO

+- Provide short description in report of list of tests and where they are located.

+- Implement all-or-nothing properly:
+   - validate the input (in one loop)
+   - perform the updates (in another loop)

+- Test exception message and not only message type

+- Interfaces do not indicate modularity, isolation and encapsulation do